zlatozar/study-paip/ch11/Readme.md

   represented implicitly by the program.
 So to capture the whole truth, one needs to allow for the fact that some of it will be calculated by back-chaining over the knowledge base.

+We can say it in other way:

+If we want computers to act intelligent, we must help them.
+We must tell them all the commonsense knowledge we have that they don't.
+This can be hard because this knowledge can be so obvious to us that we don't realize that a computer doesn't know it too, but we must try.
+There are two main kinds: _facts_ and _reasoning procedures_.
+Facts are things true about the world, and reasoning procedures (or inferences) are ways to follow reasoning chains between facts.

 ```
 Writing a Prolog program involves building a knowledge base of clauses that